After School Program Leader

 - Bilingualism would be considered an asset

-- Working/Playing knowledge of a host of sports such as but not limited to: Basketball, Volleyball, Badminton, Table Tennis, etc.
+- Working/playing knowledge of a host of sports such as but not limited to: basketball, volleyball, badminton, etc.

-- Ability to lead Arts and Crafts projects
+- Ability to lead Arts & Crafts projects

 Knowledge & Education: